Andrzej Stanisław Młodziejowski: Early life and ecclesiastical career

-Młodziejowski was born on 30 November 1717 in Goszczanów; he was baptized on 6 December of the same year, receiving the baptismal name Andrzej Mikołaj.
+Młodziejowski was born on 30 November 1717 in Goszczanów to Stanisław Młodziejowski and Marianna Dominikowska.
+He was baptized on 6 December of the same year, receiving the baptismal name Andrzej Mikołaj.
 After completing general studies, he began attending seminary in Gniezno, where he was tonsured and ordained to the minor orders by Józef Michał Trzciński on 5 July 1733.
 He was ordained to the subdiaconate on 1 July 1740, the diaconate on 2 July 1740, and finally to the priesthood on 6 July 1740.

-Shortly after his ordination, Młodziejowski served as a teacher and as a chaplain to Andrzej Stanisław Załuski and Alberico Archinto.
+Shortly after his ordination, Młodziejowski served as a teacher, as well as a chaplain to Andrzej Stanisław Załuski and Alberico Archinto.
 He was appointed as archdeacon of Pszczew on 9 July 1744.
 After his election as rector of Santo Stanislao dei Polacchi on 1 February 1748, he traveled with Archinto to Rome in March 1748, where he was a representative for the Polish episcopate to the Roman Curia; he was re-elected as rector of Santo Stanislao dei Polacchi on 14 May 1749, and would continue to serve in the position until 1757.
 While in Rome, he was installed as canon of the cathedral chapter at Kraków on 14 July 1749.
 In 1750, he returned to Poland, serving as Andrzej Załuski's auditor-general and chancellor until Załuski's death in 1758.
 During this period, he obtained a doctorate of both laws from the Sapienza University of Rome on 29 April 1755.

-In January 1758, Młodziejowski was appointed chancellor for the Diocese of Gniezno, though he rejected this appointment and handed it over to Adam Krasiński.
-He would eventually accept the position on 9 December 1762.
+In January 1758, Młodziejowski was appointed chancellor for the Diocese of Gniezno.
+Initially, he rejected the appointment and handed it over to Adam Krasiński, though he would eventually accept it on 9 December 1762.
 He was later appointed coadjutor administrator of the abbey in Hebdów in 1764, and was also appointed administrator for the abbey church in Czerwińsk nad Wisłą in 1766.
 On 31 October of the same year, he was nominated as bishop of Przemyśl by Stanisław August Poniatowski; he was consecrated on 2 February 1767 at the parish church of Skierniewice by Władysław Aleksander Łubieński, assisted by Antoni Kazimierz Ostrowski and Józef Andrzej Załuski.

 After the death of Teodor Kazimierz Czartoryski, the bishop of Poznań, on 1 March 1768, Młodziejowski was named as Pontiatowski's preferred candidate in a letter sent to its cathedral chapter 4 days after, on 5 March.
 In accordance with the king's wishes, the cathedral chapter elected Młodziejowski as the bishop of Poznań on 5 March; his election was confirmed by the Holy See on 16 May 1768.
 However, he didn't assume control of the diocese until 27 June 1779, when he ceremonially entered the diocese's cathedral church.
-During his entire tenure, he did not stay once in the diocese, and instead had Stefan Skrzebowski rule the diocese in his place.
+During his entire tenure, he did not stay once in the diocese, and instead had Stefan Skrzebowski administer the diocese in his place.